OaCantona/r4ds_solutions/04_model.md

 ## Use your Google sleuthing skills to brainstorm why there were fewer than expected flights on Jan 20, May 26, and Sep 1.
 (Hint: they all have the same explanation.)
 How would these days generalise to another year?

 * No idea

+## Create a new variable that splits the wday variable into terms, but only for Saturdays, i.e. it should have Thurs, Fri, but Sat-summer, Sat-spring, Sat-fall.
+How does this model compare with the model with every combination of wday and term?